rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 Clicking on `Settings` brings up a dialog with tons of options.
 The :material-dots-vertical: icon in `Gnome Extensions` exposes the settings menu.
 The only option I changed is `Notifications, show notification on copy` so that I get a popup message when I copy something to the clipboard.

+**Installation Instructions**

+Open the Extension Manager flatpak, click the `Browse` tab at the top, then type `clipboard indicator`.
+Once Extension Manager finds `Clipboard Indicator` click on the `Instal...` button.

 ----------------------------------------------------------------

 #### Customize Clock on Lock Screen